Melkweg in Amsterdam

 Melkweg is the place to be also for art lovers.
 Every month Melkweg Expo exhibits young talented photographers.
 It’s the only photography venue open until 9pm and Melkweg visitors can even visit the expo at night, during a concert or a party.
 The admission is free.

 Melkweg opening hours

 Melkweg is one of the few late opening clubs in Amsterdam, often remaining busy up to 5am.
-This is unusual in Amsterdam, where most clubs have to close up by 3am on the weekends at the latest, and helps explain another reason why the club is so popular with late night revellers.
+This is unusual in Amsterdam, where most clubs have to close up at the latest by 3am on the weekends.
+It is another reason why the club is so popular with late night revellers.

 One thing that often takes visitors by surprise is the fact that, on top of the regular entrance fee stated on posters or at the door, to enter Melkweg you must also buy a membership to the club.
-This membership fee is an additional EUR 3.50 on top of the ticket price, but it is valid for a month so if you have already been recently, be sure to bring you temporary membership card to avoid the fee.
+This membership fee is an additional €4 on top of the ticket price, but it is valid for a month so if you have already been recently, be sure to bring your temporary membership card to avoid the fee.
 Another option is to buy the annual membership card.
 This is more suited to those living in the city and gives discounted entrance to many events as well as streamlining the membership process.
-Tickets to all events can be purchased via the Melkweg website as can membership tickets for the month or year.
+Tickets to all events can be purchased via the Melkweg website.
+Also the membership tickets for a month or a year.